deltaxflux/dotfiles/README.md

 * alias(es)
 * git indicator

-I don't use the default theme, instead I use the `eriner` theme.
+I don't use the default theme, instead I use the `spaceship` theme.
 You can use this, using following line in `$HOME/.zimrc`.
 ```
-zmodule eriner
+zmodule denysdovhan/spaceship-prompt --name spaceship
 ```

 After run `zimfw install` to compile the new module.
 The zim framework is (yet) the fastest.
 The shell feel s very snapy and the multi-level autocomplete is required for a smooth work flow.